Why a Software Sales Job?

 The exact work is different for every company, but it involves 3 things:

 1. Prospecting 2.
 Qualifying 3.
 Scheduling Prospecting includes identifying ideal businesses (who fit your Ideal Customer Profile) and reaching out to them (usually via email or phone) to start a conversation.
 Qualifying is asking questions to see if someone is a potential fit for your product.
 Scheduling is setting meetings between the prospect and an Account Executive (AE) for a software demo.
 Or, if you're the one doing demos (most SDRs don't do demos), you'll mostly do those via video conferencing with screen sharing, since in-person meetings are rare.
 That said, here's what a pretty typical work day looks like: 8:30-9:30am: Get to the office.
 Coffee + emails, calls, connecting on Linkedin 9:30-noon: Research, mapping and outreach to decision makers at companies Noon - 1:00pm: Lunch and running errands, napping, socializing, etc 1:00-4:30pm: Meetings with potential clients (video, phone, demo via computer -- NOT traveling) 4:30-5:30pm: Plan work for tomorrow, answer emails If you're working remotely (not in an office), your normal day-to-day is still roughly the same.
 You just won't hang out with coworkers in person.
 P.S.
 If the work sounds terrible, software sales probably isn't the right fit for you.
 Or, if it sounds good, yet you just don't have the experience yet, that's what we train and mentor you to give you.Knowing how to help people clarify their problems and potential solutions using a proven process (which is what sales is) gives you confidence.
 It's also how you avoid being among the 24% of new software Sales Development Reps who get let go (source: Bridge Group, 2018).

 Can I do software sales part-time?

 Rarely.
 Most companies want people full-time, working normal U.S. business hours.

-That said, to prep for that full-time career, you can train with Prehired part-time and on your own schedule.
+That said, to prep for that full-time career, you can enroll with Prehired part-time and on your own schedule, as long as you still hit your weekly KPIs (goals), which are typically a minimum of 10 hours a week.

 How often will I need to travel?